 In the related literature, there are detailed information on the ways that can be used in the mitigation of corruption.
 However, there is no consensus on the definition of corruption.
 The definition of corruption is important as it will determine how to tackle it.
 For example, if corruption is only the money paid to the public officers to access public services and goods that cannot be obtained via legal means, in other words if it is bribe, then reducing the level of corruption would be equal to reducing the bribing.
 If corruption is defined from a broader perspective as "use of public service for private gain", then the things required for the prevention of corruption would be more comprehensive.
 Some argue that corruption is changing rules by the people with economic and political power for their own personal interests.
 Similarly, such definition of corruption would require a different type of prevention against corruption.

-In addition to the disagreements over the definition of corruption, another significant challenge for the students of corruption is measuring it.
+Another significant challenge for the students of corruption is measuring it.
 As it is by definition unrecorded it is not easy to quantify corruption through official statistics.
 Therefore, researches generally try to capture 'corruption perception' by using survey method; the method adopted in this study.
-The alternative to measuring corruption perception is looking into the number of corruption convictions and comparing it by pears or different regions in the same country.
+The alternative to measuring corruption perception is looking into the number of corruption convictions.
 Both approaches have their strengths and weaknesses.
 However, there is no other generally accepted methodology in the literature.